pagkly/Zed/Investopedia4/Generally Accepted Accounting Principles (GAAP).md

 ## Compliance with GAAP

-If a corporation's stock is [[publicly traded]](https://www.investopedia.com/terms/p/publiccompany.asp), its financial statements must adhere to rules established by the U.S. [[Securities and Exchange Commission]](https://www.investopedia.com/terms/s/sec.asp) (SEC).
-The SEC requires that publicly traded companies in the U.S. regularly file GAAP-compliant financial statements in order to remain publicly listed on the stock exchanges.2 GAAP compliance is ensured through an appropriate [[auditor's opinion]](https://www.investopedia.com/terms/a/auditors-opinion.asp), resulting from an external audit by a [[certified public accounting]](https://www.investopedia.com/terms/c/cpa.asp) (CPA) firm.
+If a corporation's [[Stock|stock]] is [[publicly traded]](https://www.investopedia.com/terms/p/publiccompany.asp), its financial statements must adhere to rules established by the U.S. [[Securities and Exchange Commission]](https://www.investopedia.com/terms/s/sec.asp) (SEC).
+The SEC requires that publicly traded companies in the U.S. regularly file GAAP-compliant financial statements in order to remain publicly [[Listed|listed]] on the stock exchanges.2 GAAP compliance is ensured through an appropriate [[auditor's opinion]](https://www.investopedia.com/terms/a/auditors-opinion.asp), resulting from an external audit by a [[certified public accounting]](https://www.investopedia.com/terms/c/cpa.asp) (CPA) firm.

 Although it is not required for non-publicly traded companies, GAAP is viewed favorably by lenders and creditors.
-Most financial institutions will require annual GAAP compliant financial statements as a part of their debt [[covenants]](https://www.investopedia.com/terms/c/covenant.asp) when issuing business loans.
+Most financial institutions [[Will|will]] require annual GAAP compliant financial statements as a part of their [[Debt|debt]] [[covenants]](https://www.investopedia.com/terms/c/covenant.asp) when issuing business loans.
 As a result, most companies in the United States do follow GAAP.

 If a financial statement is not prepared using GAAP, investors should be cautious.
 Without GAAP, comparing financial statements of different companies would be extremely difficult, even within the same industry, making an apples-to-apples comparison hard.
 Some companies may report both GAAP and non-GAAP measures when reporting their financial results.
 GAAP regulations require that non-GAAP measures be identified in financial statements and other public disclosures, such as press releases.

 The [[hierarchy of GAAP]](https://www.investopedia.com/terms/h/hierarchy-of-gaap.asp) is designed to improve financial reporting.
 It consists of a framework for selecting the principles that public accountants should use in preparing financial statements in line with U.S. GAAP.
 The hierarchy is broken down as follows:

--   Statements by the Financial Accounting Standards Board (FASB) and Accounting Research Bulletins and Accounting Principles Board opinions by the [[American Institute of Certified Public Accountants]](https://www.investopedia.com/terms/a/american-institute-of-certified-public-accountants.asp) (AICPA)
+-   Statements by the [[Financial Accounting Standards Board (FASB)]] and Accounting Research Bulletins and Accounting Principles Board opinions by the [[American Institute of Certified Public Accountants]](https://www.investopedia.com/terms/a/american-institute-of-certified-public-accountants.asp) (AICPA)
 -   FASB Technical Bulletins and AICPA Industry Audit and Accounting Guides and Statements of Position
 -   AICPA Accounting Standards Executive Committee Practice Bulletins, positions of the FASB Emerging Issues Task Force (EITF), and topics discussed in Appendix D of EITF Abstracts
 -   FASB implementation guides, AICPA Accounting Interpretations, AICPA Industry Audit and Accounting Guides, Statements of Position not cleared by the FASB, and accounting practices that are widely accepted and followed

 [Accountants](https://www.investopedia.com/terms/a/accountant.asp) are directed to first consult sources at the top of the hierarchy and then proceed to lower levels only if there is no relevant pronouncement at a higher level.
-The FASB's Statement of Financial Accounting Standards No. 162 provides a detailed explanation of the hierarchy.3
+The FASB's Statement of [[Financial Accounting]] Standards No. 162 provides a detailed explanation of the hierarchy.3

 ## GAAP vs. IFRS

 GAAP is focused on the accounting and financial reporting of U.S. companies.
-The Financial Accounting Standards Board (FASB), an independent nonprofit organization, is responsible for establishing these accounting and financial reporting standards.4 The international alternative to GAAP is the International Financial Reporting Standards (IFRS), set by the [[International Accounting Standards Board]](https://www.investopedia.com/terms/i/ias.asp) (IASB).5
+The [[Financial Accounting Standards Board (FASB)]], an independent nonprofit organization, is responsible for establishing these accounting and financial reporting standards.4 The international alternative to GAAP is the International Financial Reporting Standards (IFRS), set by the [[International Accounting Standards Board]](https://www.investopedia.com/terms/i/ias.asp) (IASB).5

 The IASB and the FASB have been working on the convergence of [[IFRS and GAAP]](https://www.investopedia.com/ask/answers/09/ifrs-gaap.asp) since 2002.6 Due to the progress achieved in this partnership, the SEC, in 2007, removed the requirement for non-U.S. companies registered in America to reconcile their financial reports with GAAP if their accounts already complied with IFRS.7 This was a big achievement, because prior to the ruling, non-U.S. companies trading on U.S. exchanges had to provide GAAP-compliant financial statements.